HomeMy WebLinkAbout2007 AC Rpt2 APPROPRIATION COMMITTEE

 Employee Benefits

 workers compensation liabilities.
-It does not include any suns for the funding of health benefits for future
+It does not include any sums for the funding of health benefits for future

 retirees.
-There is as yet no obligation for Lexington to fund that liability although, pursuant to changes in
+There is as yet no obligation for Lexington to find that liability although, pursuant to changes in

-the Government Accounting Standards Board (GASH) requirements, the Town must begin reporting the
+the Government Accounting Standards Board (GASB) requirements, the Town must begin reporting the

 unfunded liability in its financial statements.
 (See the discussion of Article 37 in this report.)